 From reflux to indigestion, gas and intolerances – tummy troubles in babies often leave them irritable and they might be crying nonstop, and you just can’t seem to figure out why.

 Here are a few possible reasons why your baby might be suffering from gastrointestinal troubles and ways to manage them.

 One of the first problems with your little one’s tummy might be intolerance to feeding.
 This happens when they have a tough time keeping milk down and emptying their tummies.
 It can be common for most babies in their first few days due to not having the practice yet.

 However, if this doesn’t go away within a couple of days, it could be a sign of intolerance.
 They might not be able to keep nutrients down due to an intolerance such as lactose, or in rare cases, it could be due to infection or stomach malformation.
 Speak with your doctor or paediatrician if their feeding is concerning you or you are worried they are not keeping any milk down.

 Reflux and spitting up

-Reflux or spitting up will usually go away with age as their digestive systems mature, but it can be difficult to manage for some babies who get it more severe than others.
+Reflux or spitting up will usually go away with age as their digestive system matures, but it can be difficult to manage for some babies who get it more severe than others.
 Keeping a cloth on your shoulder when you’re feeding is definitely necessary for most babies, but some more than others.

 A tiny bit of breast milk or formula can come up quite easily during or after nursing.
 The amounts of spit-up vary based on the child, but it should be effortless or with slight burping.

-This is perfectly normal and you can blame it on gas build-up, the type of formula, or often they are a bit too greedy and eat too quickly.
+This is perfectly normal and you can blame it on gas build-up, the type of formula or often they are a bit too greedy and eating too quickly.

 - Feed them in slow and small amounts.
 This can prevent reflux into their esophagus